IBM-Cloud/jpetstore-kubernetes/istio/README.md

 Install Istio in your cluster.

-1. Get the latest version by using curl:
+1. From your home directory, run this command to download the latest version by using curl:

    ```
+   # from ~
    curl -L https://git.io/getLatestIstio | sh -
    ```